Can I Sue for Animal Bites?

 When to Sue for Animal Bites

+Whatever you do, don’t miss your state’s deadline.
 Victims of dog bites can have serious injuries that last the rest of their lives, including disfigurement, nerve damage, and emotional trauma.
+But if you miss the deadline, you can’t file a lawsuit or get compensated for these injuries and expenses.

 “It’s imperative for someone injured by an aggressive dog to consult with a lawyer,” says Lichtenstein.
 “Dog bite law is very fact specific and can be nebulous.
 Without a lawyer, one wouldn’t be aware of dog owners’ defenses.”

-What You Can Get in an Animal Bite Lawsuit
+What Can You Recover in an Animal Bite Lawsuit?

 - Medical expenses for surgery or ongoing medical care